February 24, 2026

 - Want to stop paying per-event costs at scale

 → Explore Movebooth hardware — Classic Kiosk $2,499.
 Includes RGBW LED ring, flight case with rolling casters, and 1-year warranty.
-Every purchase includes a 30-day free trial of Movebooth Pro.
+Every hardware purchase includes a 30-day Movebooth Pro trial.

 Still not sure?